ddempsey/queuebot/DOC.md

 An elevated Admin role can be created to grant the latter two permissions (which can adversely affect student engagement)

+#### Role: Admin

+Permissions:

+All (including Administrator) except

+- Allow anyone to @mention this role

+This will allow you to run all the setup commands.

 #### Role: Queuebot

 Also: Name that you gave the bot

 Note: This role may be automatically created with the bot.
 You will need to move this role above any of the roles you create below in the [Meeting Rooms section](#meeting-rooms).

 Permissions:

-All except
+All (including Administrator) except

 - Allow anyone to @mention this role
-- Administrator

 This will allow the bot to perform its duties.